SC36-11-1/Elias-Bitwayiki/White Paper.md

 ### Patreon

-and just like that you are redun
+and just like that you are redundant

 Tier 1
 📕Baseline Viewer🧶✨ £5 /